Trauma-Focused Cognitive Behavioral Therapy

 -

-Study 10039 - Cognitive-Behavioral Therapy for Sexually Abused Preschoolers (CBT-SAP) vs. Nondirective Supportive Therapy Control Condition (Cohen, 1996)
+Study 10039 - Cognitive-Behavioral Therapy for Sexually Abused Preschoolers (CBT-SAP) vs. Nondirective Supportive Therapy Control Condition (Cohen, 1996 - Not conducted in a usual care or practice setting)

 Child Behavior Checklist: Total Problem Behavior 0.81 *